10.1 Policy

 b. good operational security is maintained on the campus.

-OIST reserves the right to cancel this exceptional authorization without notice nor explanation should the condition above not being fulfilled.
+The University reserves the right to cancel this exceptional authorization without notice nor explanation should the condition above not being fulfilled.

 Table of Contents